 The charging menu, which now appears on the top level of the large touch display in the ID. models, will also be structured in a more informative and clearer way.
 The Online Route Calculation function in the navigation system performs intelligent multi-stop route planning for long journeys so that the vehicle can reach the destination as quickly as possible.
 The function uses traffic and route data as well as the desired charge level at the destination for this purpose.
 The charging stops are evaluated dynamically on the basis of the charging station capacity and occupancy level.
 As a result of this, the route planning function may suggest two short charging operations with high power instead of a long charging stop with low power.

 Support for expansion of renewable energy generation.
 As the first car manufacturer, the Volkswagen brand is supporting the expansion of renewable energies by means of new wind and solar farms in Europe.
 The goal here is to additionally generate and feed into the grid the amount of green electricity that the vehicles of the ID. family need for operation and that is not already charged by customers in the form of green power.
 It is planned to build around 20 new installations by 2025.
-These will generate around seven terawatt-hours of additional green electricity each year, equivalent to over 300 new wind turbines.
+By 2025, around 20 new projects are to be created, which cumulatively generate around seven terawatt hours of additional green electricity by 2025.
 Volkswagen will invest around 40 million euros for this by 2025.